GassiusODude/gr-gen-tools/README.md

   * Setup JDK_HOME to point to the JDK
   * Setup JAVA_HOME to point to the JRE
     * PyJnius seems to be have issue pointing to > Java 9.
 Try JRE 1.8 instead
-  * Setup CLASSPATH environment to point to JDSP jar file
+  * Setup CLASSPATH environment to point to JDSP jar file.

 | Swing Tool | Description |
 | :-: | :-: |